-- 13 What happens on death, bankruptcy or mental incapacity? - 13.1 This rule 13.1 applies on the death of a member holding a share in their own name.
+13 What happens on death, bankruptcy or mental incapacity?

+13.1 This rule 13.1 applies on the death of a member holding a share in their own name.

-the member has named a person to take the shares on their death (called the member's nominee), the society will transfer the shares to the member's nominee,
+the member has named a person to take the shares on their death (called the member's nominee), the society will transfer the shares to the member's nominee, the member has named a person to take the shares on their death (called the member's nominee),